 Each company will make its own decisions regarding its disclosures, but Frumtök has been in talks with both the Doctors Association and the National Hospital and there is a common agreement that Frumtök, plus the spokespersons for the two other bodies, will answer publicly for all matters related to the Disclosure Code.

-The strongest in Iceland: Creditinfo has completed a detailed analysis, which displays Icelandic companies that have achieved top marks in its strength and stability assessments.
-Of over 35.000 companies registered in the Icelandic Company Directory (2016), only 628 (1.7%) pass the conditions set by Creditinfo in order to receive the award of being one of “Iceland’s Strongest Companies”.
+The strongest in Iceland: Creditinfo annually makes a detailed analysis, which displays Icelandic companies that have achieved top marks in their strength and stability assessments.
+Of over 38.500 companies registered in the Icelandic Company Directory (2017), only 871 (2.2%) pass the conditions set by Creditinfo in order to receive the award of being one of “Iceland’s Strongest Companies”.

 Creditinfo’s conditions for the company strength analysis:

-- Confirmed financial statements for three straight years with the Directorate of Internal Revenue for the past three years
+- Has submitted financial statements to the Directorate of Internal Revenue for the past three years

 - Positive EBIT for each of the past three years

-- Positive operating net profit for three straight year
+- Positive operating profit for each of the past three years

-- Equity ratio has been 20% or higher for three straight years
+- Equity ratio at least 20% for each of the past three years